CLOUD COMPUTING - 2022/3

 |2||Critically evaluate technologies such as Amazon EC2, Google App Engine and Apache Hadoop in specific industrial and academic contexts||KCT|

 |3||Demonstrate a critical appreciation of related approaches, technologies and systems||KC|

 |4||Contrast and evaluate architectures, key characteristics, and requirements of Cloud infrastructures||KCT|

 |5||Specify, design, implement and critically evaluate solutions to data or computationally intensive problems by applying relevant knowledge of architectures, systems and software||KPT|

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to achieve the module aims.

 The learning and teaching methods include:

-- 22 hours of lectures incorporating in-class discussions
+- 22 hours of lectures in the form of captured content

 - 12 hours of pre-prepared computing labs